 - 2 cups granulated sugar

 - 2 cups all-purpose flour

-Add melted butter and granulated sugar into a large mixing bowl.
+- Add melted butter and granulated sugar into a large mixing bowl.
 Stir with a wire whisk until the sugar is combined with the melted butter.
-It will look thick and lighter in color.
+It will be thick and lighter in color.

 - Add in the eggs, one at a time, mixing the egg into the batter well before adding the next egg.
 You want the batter to look puffy and pale in color after each egg addition.